quickwit-oss/quickwit/docs/configuration/source-config.md

   - the notification message could not be parsed (e.g it is not a valid S3 notification)
   - the file was not found
   - the file is corrupted (e.g unexpected compression)
 - AWS S3 notifications and AWS SQS provide "at least once" delivery guaranties.
 To avoid duplicates, the file source includes a mechanism that prevents the same file from being ingested twice.
 It works by storing checkpoints in the metastore that track the indexing progress for each file.
-You can decrease `deduplication_window_duration_sec` and/or `deduplication_window_max_messages` to reduce the load on the metastore.
+You can decrease `deduplication_window_*` or increase `deduplication_cleanup_interval_secs` to reduce the load on the metastore.

 :::